13 Tax Credits That Can Save Your Small Business Thousands

 1. Research and Development Tax Credit

-If your business is involved in certain kinds of domestic research or development, you may be able to qualify for the Research and Development Tax Credit.
+If your business engages in domestic research or development, you may be able to unlock the benefits of R&D tax credit, which can provide significant savings and support innovation.

 Some qualified activities include: